 Roland was arrested and taken to the courthouse the next morning.
 That afternoon, the front-page story of the Tulsa Tribune read, “Nab Negro for Attacking Girl in Elevator,” and according to WD Williams, an African-American resident of Tulsa and witness to the destruction of Greenwood, the Tribune carried an editorial entitled “To Lynch Negro Tonight.”

 The article claimed that Rowland had attacked Page and implied rape.
 Shortly after the article appeared, a vigilante mob arrived at the courthouse to demand that police turn him over to the crowd.

-Upon hearing the rumours that there were plans to lynch Rowland, twenty-five to thirty of the men of Greenwood with World War I combat experience, headed toward the courthouse in order to protect him if the police chose to release him to the mob.
+Upon hearing the rumours that there were plans to lynch Rowland, around 75 of the men of Greenwood with World War I combat experience, headed toward the courthouse in order to protect him if the police chose to release him to the mob.
 They were met by the sheriff who insisted that they go home.
 Their presence was not welcomed and many were told by whites in the area “niggas go home.”

 This was interpreted as a declaration of war.
 The immediate response from the gathered mob, and possibly police, was to open fire on the Blacks, who fired back while retreating toward Greenwood.